SebastianManriqueM/TL_parameter_computation/README.md

 ## To Do Conductors filters
 - [ ] Get typical conductor based on transmission line dataset
 - [ ] Get conductor based on type and nearest kcmil in case it doesn't find the exact kcmil provided by the user.
+- [ ] Include Bundling calculations

-## To DO TL Power Capacity - conductor
+## To Do TL Power Capacity - conductor
 - [ ] Based on Line Voltage, distance, and conductor, estimate S_rated.
 - [ ] Based on Line Voltage, distance, and S_rated, select conductors.